twangboy/wix_install/README.md

 [Download Here](https://github.com/Wintellect/Paraffin)

 ##WixToolset
 The WixToolset has many utilities for creating MSI Files.
-The ones we need are Candle and Light [Download Here](http://wixtoolset.org/releases/)
+The ones we need are Candle and Light.
+[Download Here](http://wixtoolset.org/releases/)

 ##How to use